• Skip to primary navigation

 You can use any type of mushroom for this recipe, but I like to use either button mushrooms or chestnut mushrooms.
 I find that the darker open Portobello mushrooms tend to make the sauce turn a darker colour.

-A dish of creamy chicken in garlic and mushroom sauce on a table with various side dishes.
+Creamy garlic mushroom chicken in a white serving dish on a table with various side dishes.

 Mushroom facts